 Allow it to cool.

-In a food processor or with an immersion blender, mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt and tahini.
-Pulse until pulped down.
+Mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
 Taste and add any of the optional ingredients.

 Serve with a drizzle of olive oil and a sprinkle of sumac or anar dana powder.

-Once the eggplant is roasted, you can grill it or bbq it for the smoky flavours if you so desire.
-Originally the eggplant was smoked.
+Once the eggplant is roasted, you can grill it or barbecue it for the smoky flavours if you so desire.
+Originally, the eggplant was smoked.

 Sugar is generally added to caramelise the eggplant while roasting.

-Roasted red peppers,onion and yogurt are not in the original recipe but can be good fillers if you need to make a larger quantity and pair well.
+Roasted red peppers, onions, and yoghurt are not in the original recipe but can be good fillers if you need to make a larger quantity and pair well.